Kevin Alston: International career

 Alston was a member of U.S. Soccer's Residency Program and the Under-17 National Team from September 2003 through his enrollment at Indiana in January 2006.
 He appeared in 76 matches while at the Residency Program, starting 51 and recording one goal and three assists.
 He earned 17 caps as a member of the U-17 National Team, including three starts at the 2005 FIFA U-17 World Championship in Peru.
 He also represented the U.S. at the Pan American Games in Brazil in the summer of 2007.

-On December 22, 2009, Alston received his first call up to train with the senior US national team in preparation for a January friendly match against Honduras, however, he suffered a hamstring injury in training and was unable to participate.
+On December 22, 2009, Alston received his first call up to train with the senior U.S. national team in preparation for a January friendly match against Honduras, however, he suffered a hamstring injury in training and was unable to participate.
 Alston was called up for the following friendly against El Salvador, but again had to pull out after a recurrence of the hamstring injury.
 He has yet to make his senior national team debut.

 Personal life

 Kevin is the son of Jeanne Fox-Alston and Larry Alston.
 He has one older brother, Kenneth, who is a University of Virginia graduate and holds an MBA from the Stanford Graduate School of Business.
 Kevin grew up in Silver Spring, Maryland where he attended Woodlin Elementary School.
 Kevin majored in management at Indiana.
 He enjoys hip-hop and R&B and counts Lil' Wayne among his favorite musical artists.
 His favorite movies Gladiator, Man on Fire, Act of Valor and many others.
-Kevin's grandfather, Richard K. Fox, Jr., is a retired foreign service professional who served as US Ambassador to Trinidad and Tobago.
+Kevin's grandfather, Richard K. Fox Jr., is a retired foreign service professional who served as U.S. Ambassador to Trinidad and Tobago.

-On April 8, 2013 it was announced that Alston had taken an indefinite leave of absence from the team to undergo treatment for chronic myelogenous leukemia, a rare but treatable form of leukemia.
+On April 8, 2013, it was announced that Alston had taken an indefinite leave of absence from the team to undergo treatment for chronic myelogenous leukemia, a rare but treatable form of leukemia.
 In July 2013, Alston returned to soccer and was removed from the disabled list.